ULL-ESIT-PL/babel-learning/doc/nicolo-howto-talk/README.md

 [`template` function](https://babeljs.io/docs/babel-template).
 By default `@babel/template` returns a function which is invoked with an optional object of replacements, but when using `.ast` as in this example, the AST is returned directly.

-Notice that you write the code but are interpolating the `object` and `memberExp` variables which contain ASTs!
+**Notice that you write the code but are interpolating the `object` and `memberExp` variables which contain ASTs using ordinary JS backquotes!**

 > ...
 But (the code `template.expression.ast`${object} == null? undefined : ${memberExp}``) it has